-Time Out Market Boston is officially open to the public.
-The highly anticipated food and cultural market brings the best of the city under one roof, right at the heart of The Fenway neighborhood.
+Time Out Market Boston opened to the public in June 2019.
+The food and cultural market brings the best of the city under one roof, right at the heart of The Fenway neighborhood.
 There are 15 eateries with food from some of Boston’s top chefs and restaurateurs, exciting craft cocktails and cultural experiences from local talent – all handpicked by Time Out Boston’s editorial team.

-Located at 401 Park Drive, Time Out Market Boston offers across 25,000 square feet 15 eateries, two full-service bars, a retail shop and communal-style seating.
+Located at 401 Park, Time Out Market Boston spans across 25,000 square feet.
+From morning to night, guests can experience the market’s 15 eateries, two full-service bars, a retail shop, a demo kitchen and communal-style seating.
 The unique architecture of the market blends the building’s original Art Deco feel with modern design elements, respecting the history of the iconic 401 Park and making the space not only a culinary and cultural but also a visual experience.

 “Time Out Market Boston brings a new and unique experience – the next great food and cultural destination – to the city and one of its greatest neighborhoods, The Fenway,” says Time Out Market CEO Didier Souillat.
 “We are incredibly proud that Boston’s most outstanding chefs have accepted our invitation to join Time Out Market – they have all been carefully chosen by our Time Out editors to bring the best of Boston under one roof and offer a true taste of the city.
 Our guests get to choose from over 100 fantastic dishes every day of the week from morning to night: whether guests are stopping by for breakfast to get coffee, smoothies or an acai bowl, enjoy seafood, mezze or pasta for lunch, or an evening of craft cocktails, pizza or culinary masterpieces with family and friends.
 It is our mission to democratize fine dining – we are making fine dining casual, and casual extraordinary.”